Want to talk to a Business Connect expert? Request a call back now.

 “Future-proofing” and the “new normal”

 While it’s cliche to evoke the “new normal,” it’s no less true that, after the threat of COVID-19 has passed, we won’t be going back to the way things were exactly.
 We’ll be going back to a workplace where remote work is far more common.
-For instance, a recent Gartner survey found that
+For instance, a recent Gartner survey found that 74% of CFOs intend to shift at least some employees to fully remote on a permanent basis.

 It’s possible that the cost savings and increased job satisfaction associated with a well-rounded remote work policy will make us all wonder why more companies didn’t take advantage of the technology sooner.

 Our unwavering commitment to help Canadian businesses transform is the reason why TELUS has become the trusted category leader in digital business communications by a substantial margin.
-According to a
+According to a 2019 NBI Michael Sone report, TELUS has over 50% more subscribers than the next largest hosted (cloud) PBX competitor.
+That’s a lead we intend to keep.

 “I personally don’t see it going back to how it was, ever,” said Upshall, who has five kids at home, whom he says he’s been helping with school work during the pandemic.
 “We’ll gradually go back and see more in-person meetings, but I know me, personally, I used to go into the office 4 or 5 days a week.
 After this, I think it would be normal that I’d go in 3 days a week.”

 Agility, adaptability and flexibility having proven themselves to be indispensable in this crisis.
+Gartner and other business leaders have sought to use these as new organizing principles to “future proof” businesses.

 While they are no-doubt useful principles, perhaps one of the many lessons this pandemic has taught us is that there’s no such thing as “future proofing.”